juntao/arenztopia/content/news/Issue 8.md

 ## Ancient city found
 by Tony Yuan

 Freguloson Lake-A major discovery was made on Monday when a construction crew digging the foundations for a new resort at Freguloson Lake happened upon a large, buried Incan metropolis.
 The lost city was located about fifteen feet underground.
 Experts predict that it sprawls for over a mile inland.
-Teams of arcealogists
+Teams of arceaologists have already unearthed over 1000 square feet of the city.
+Studies with SONAR have confirmed multiple temples, many small altars, several houses, and part of a palace.
+Two human skeletons have been found already. "

 ## Spring Starts
 by Tony Yuan